Skip to content

 By Dr. Walter Zamarian Jr. · Updated: 18/02/2026

-Over more than twenty years of experience and more than eight thousand plastic surgeries performed, I have developed a deep understanding of how the male face ages and, mainly, how to rejuvenate it without feminising it.
-The man seeking a facial lifting does not want to look operated.
+As a plastic surgeon in Brazil (CRM-PR 17,388 | RQE 15,688), with over twenty years of experience and more than eight thousand plastic surgeries performed, I have developed a deep understanding of how the male face ages and, mainly, how to rejuvenate it without feminising it.
+The man seeking a facelift does not want to look operated.
 He wants to look in the mirror and see the most rested and vigorous version of himself.

-Why male lifting requires a different technique
+Why male facelift requires a different technique

 The difference between operating on a male face and a female face goes far beyond aesthetics.
 These are real anatomical differences that directly impact surgical planning, the positioning of incisions, and the strategy for repositioning tissues.
 Ignoring these differences is the shortest path to an artificial result.